 This chapter’s main purpose is to encourage us in the pursuit of wisdom by showing us how valuable it is when used in one’s life.
 We did not go into chapter 7, and I did that on purpose, but that chapter provides a contrast to the instruction in chapter 8 by exhorting us against getting involved with the whorish woman.

 You read chapter 7, and then you read chapter 8, and you find there is a major difference between the two, and thus chapter 8 is strongly contrasting the fruits of each woman’s involvement in our life.
 One relationship is poisonous and deadly, and the other is uplifting and life-giving.
 The one leads, step by step, into a slavish entrapment; the other to a vitalizing contentment.
 So verse 4 then addresses the entire economic span of society, where it says, “To you, O men, I call.”
 So wisdom is crying out to every aspect of society.
 Nobody is left out.

-In verse 5 He contrasts those in chapter 7, and God shows that He knows the thoughtlessness, that they will not give their attention to His advice; but nonetheless, in verses 6 to 7 of chapter 8, He encourages them to listen and to heed, because what comes forth from His mouth is far more valuable than silver, gold, or rubies.
+In verse 5 He contrasts those in chapter 7, and God shows that He knows the thoughtlessness, that they will not give their attention to His advice; but nonetheless, in Proverbs 8:6-7, He encourages them to listen and to heed, because what comes forth from His mouth is far more valuable than silver, gold, or rubies.
 Those are the things we tend to think as being valuable, but God is saying in this chapter that wisdom is more valuable than any of those things.

 It is easy to understand.
 What is more valuable—eternal life that may be produced through wisdom, because God responds to it, or to have all the silver and gold like King Midas, and yet you die and leave it to somebody else?
 You see, that is the comparison we have to make, and to make a decision regarding that in our life.